MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 - WSUS must be setup using the SQL database option instead of WID.
 - If storing updates locally, the same Content folder must be shared between the WSUS servers that are sharing the same SQL database.
 - WSUS setup must be done in serial.
-Postinstall tasks cannot be run on more than one server at the same time when sharing the same SQL database.
+Postinstall tasks can't be run on more than one server at the same time when sharing the same SQL database.
 - Each front-end WSUS server must run the same operating system version including the same cumulative update level.

 ### WSUS deployment with roaming client computers